Reduced Operator Approximation for Modelling Open Quantum Systems: Theoretical approach

 \subsection{Open quantum system}

-We consider a quantum system represented in an $N$-dimensional Hilbert space $\Hs$ spanned by basis states $\{ |n\rangle \}$, and a space of linear operators on $\Hs$, denoted by $\linHs$.
+We consider a quantum system represented in an $N$-dimensional Hilbert space $\Hs$ spanned by basis states $\{ |n\rangle \}$ and associated with the space of linear operators on $\Hs$, denoted by $\linHs$.
 Its internal dynamics is described by the Hamiltonian $H_s \in \linHs$,

-where $\linHs \ni t_{mn} := |m\rangle \langle n|$ are transition operators between the states $|n\rangle$ and $|m\rangle$ and $V_{mn} \in \mathbb{C}$ are the interstate couplings, $\cc{V_{mn}} = V_{nm}$.
+where $\linHs \ni t_{mn} := \proj{m}{n}$ are transition operators between the states $|n\rangle$ and $|m\rangle$ and $V_{mn} \in \mathbb{C}$ are the interstate couplings, $\cc{V_{mn}} = V_{nm}$.
 In a more concise notation, $H_s$ is a trace of a matrix product in $\linHsNN$, the space of $N \times N$ matrices whose elements are operators from $\linHs$:

 In the equation above, $\mat{t} \in \linHsNN$ is an $N \times N$ matrix of system operators, $(\mat{t})_{mn} := t_{mn}$, and $\mat{V} \in \mathbb{C}^{N \times N}$.
 Since $z \in \mathbb{C}$ can be embedded in $\linHs$ as $z \mathbb{I}_s$ (where $\mathbb{I}_s$ is the identity operator on $\Hs$), the matrix product between $\mathbb{C}^{N\times N}$ and $\linHsNN$ can be defined, with values in $\linHsNN$. $\trop$ denotes the trace in $\linHsNN$,